syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Worksheet/Show-or-Hide.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to show hidden row and column in an Excel worksheet using C# is present on [this GitHub page.](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Worksheet%20Features/Show%20Row%20and%20Column/NET/Show%20Row%20and%20Column)
+A complete working example to show hidden row and column in an Excel worksheet using C# is present on [this GitHub page.](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Worksheet%20Features/Show%20Row%20and%20Column/.NET/Show%20Row%20and%20Column)

 ## Hide Row and Column

 The following code example illustrates how to hide row and column in an Excel worksheet.

 {% tabs %}
-{% highlight c# tabtitle="C# [Cross-platform]" %}
+{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink = "https://raw.githubusercontent.com/SyncfusionExamples/XlsIO-Examples/master/Worksheet%20Features/Hide%20Row%20and%20Column/.NET/Hide%20Row%20and%20Column/Hide%20Row%20and%20Column/Program.cs , 180" %}
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
   IApplication application = excelEngine.Excel;